-Written by Brad Svrluga

-We first met Andrew in the summer of 2009, after he’d raised a small angel round.
+We first met Andrew in the summer of 2009, after he’d raised a convertible note to get things rolling.
 He still didn’t have a finished product, had just a couple of small customers preliminarily committed to working with him, and he was launching the business directly into the crosshairs of a monster competitor: Ticketmaster.
 At a time when capital was tight, there were a million reasons for us to say no. But Andrew drew us in, and he had executed so well in this space in a prior company that we couldn’t refuse.
 The result was one of the most satisfying rides of my career, culminating in Pandora’s $450 million acquisition of Ticketfly in October 2015.

 Despite its considerable successes, fundraising never came easy for Ticketfly.
 I sat down with Andrew a few weeks ago to relive those experiences and to gather some advice for entrepreneurs starting down a similar path.
 In his own words, here are Andrew’s top-5 fundraising lessons: